 Endometriomas can also be seen and treated via laparoscopy.
 Laparoscopy is a surgical procedure in which a small telescope-like instrument known as a laparoscope, is inserted into the abdomen through a small cut just below the navel and/or along the pubic hairline.
 With the laparoscope the gynaecologist is able to see all the organs of the pelvis including the uterus, the ovaries, the tubes, the lower bowel and the peritoneum of the pelvis.

 Laparoscopy is very good at seeing small deposits of endometriosis inside the abdomen where they appear as red or black spots on the surfaces of the pelvic organs and in the pouch of Douglas.

-Sometimes endometriosis is found incidentally when a woman has surgery for other reasons e.g. at appendicectomy.
+Sometimes endometriosis is found incidentally when a woman has surgery for other reasons e.g., an appendicectomy.

-The type of treatment used to treat endometriosis will depend on many factors including age, whether the woman wants to have children in the future, the severity of your symptoms, the extent of the disease (including how various organs are affected) and the treatment approach preferred by the woman and her doctor.
+The type of treatment used to treat endometriosis will depend on many factors including your age, whether you want to have children in the future, the severity of your symptoms, the extent of the disease (including how various organs are affected) and the treatment approach preferred by you and your doctor.